axrs/axrs/README.md

 <h3 align="center">I’m a pragmatic and passionate (full-stack) software developer who takes pride in the craft with an aim to deliver value.</h3>
 <p align="center">I started tinkering with software in my early high school years and became invigorated by the endless possibilities.
 I love pushing the bounds of my productivity and discovering new things.
 There is always something new learn.</p>
   <p align="center">
   I relocated from Townsville in 2020 with my wife to lead and grow the JESI team while looking to expand my knowledge and connections within the community.
-I enjoy cooking (especially smoking meets), escape rooms, working on side projects, exploring new locations for hikes and adventures.
+I enjoy cooking (especially smoked meats), escape rooms, working on side projects, exploring new locations for hikes and adventures.
   </p>
-  <p align="center">I'm also a new father! (as of November 2022)</p>

 ---

-- 🔭 I’m currently working on **A Cross-Platform API to replace my Bash scripts**
+- 🔭 I’m currently working on several offline-first CRDT backed apps

-- 🌱 I’m currently learning **Flutter**

-- 💬 Ask me about **Clojure, Java, Docker, AWS, Azure**
+- 💬 Ask me about **Clojure, Java, Fluter, Dart, Docker, AWS, Azure**

 - 📫 How to reach me **xander@axrs.dev**, [LinkedIn]("https://linkedin.com/in/alexanderrscott)